LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 Each pipeline step is divided into *stages*, which contain a name, the function to be executed and its parameters.

-The various steps are linked by using the *stage NAME* macro as input parameter of the next function to be executed (see comments in listing \ref{lst:mrpuddp_example_yaml}).
+The various steps are linked by using the *stage NAME* macro as input parameter of the next function to be executed (see comments in Listing \ref{lst:mrpuddp_example_yaml}).
 Therefore, it is feasible to use the results of one function in several others without them directly following each other.
 The disadvantages of this system are the following: